douglasgreen/outlines/computing/computer_science/algorithms.md

 #### Algorithms for Geometric Problems

 1. Convex Hull Algorithms: These algorithms compute the smallest convex polygon that contains all the points in a given set.
-Examples include Graham\'s scan and the Jarvis march (or Gift wrapping algorithm).
+Examples include Graham's scan and the Jarvis march (or Gift wrapping algorithm).
 2. Line Segment Intersection: This involves finding if and where two line segments intersect.
 The Bentley-Ottmann algorithm is a well-known approach for efficiently finding all intersections among a collection of line segments.
 3. Point Location: Determining the location of a point within a given set of geometric structures.
 For instance, identifying in which polygon a given point lies.
 Data structures like the quadtree are used for efficient point location.
 4. Voronoi Diagrams and Delaunay Triangulations: Voronoi diagrams partition space based on the distance to a set of predefined sites, and Delaunay triangulations are closely related structures useful in mesh generation.
 These structures have important applications in various fields.